Sidney Reilly: Final marriage

 Actress Pepita Bobadilla married Reilly in 1923.

 While on a visit to postwar Berlin in December 1922, Reilly met a charming young actress named Pepita Bobadilla in the Hotel Adlon.
 Bobadilla was an attractive blonde who falsely claimed to be from South America.
 Her real name was Nelly Burton, and she was the widow of Charles Haddon Chambers, a well-known British playwright.
-For the past several years, Bobadilla has gained notoriety both as Chambers' wife and for her stage career as a dancer.
+For the past several years, Bobadilla had gained notoriety both as Chambers' wife and for her stage career as a dancer.

 On 16 May 1923, after a whirlwind romance, Bobadilla announced her forthcoming marriage to Reilly in various newspapers.
 Two days later, Bobadilla married Reilly on 18 May 1923 at a civil Registry Office on Henrietta Street, in Covent Garden, Central London, with Captain Hill acting as a witness.
 As Reilly was already married at the time, their union was bigamous.

 Bobadilla described Reilly as a sombre individual and found it strange that he never entertained guests at their home.
 Except for two or three acquaintances, hardly anyone could boast of being his friend.
 Nevertheless, their marriage was reportedly happy as Bobadilla believed Reilly to be "romantic", "a good companion", "a man of infinite courage", and "the ideal husband".
 Their union would last merely 30 months before Reilly's disappearance in Russia and his execution by the Soviet OGPU.